ClownpieceStripedAbyss/aya-dance-video-index/README.md

 5. Commit your changes and create a pull request.
 6. Wait for the maintainers to review your pull request.
 If everything is correct, your pull request will be merged and your video will be added to the index.
 7. Wait for the index to be updated.
-The index is updated every 3:00 AM HKT every day.
+The index is updated every 5:00 AM HKT every day.
-   After the update, you can find the added video in the [AyaDance World](https://vrchat.com/home/world/wrld_9ad22e66-8f3a-443e-81f9-87c350ed5113).
+   After the update, you can find the added video in the [AyaDance World](https://vrchat.com/home/world/wrld_9ad22e66-8f3a-443e-81f9-87c350ed5113). or our website [aya.kiva.moe](https://aya.kiva.moe).
+The website version of the index is updated at 5:00 AM HKT every day, too.
-   We also host a web version of the index at [aya.kiva.moe](https://aya.kiva.moe), where you can find all the videos indexed.
-   The web version is updated every 4:00 AM HKT every day, so you may need to wait a little longer to see your video on the web.
-   We forced a 1-hour delay to ensure the new video files are synced to the production server.